stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 Go ahead and have a look at the doc strings this generates at the REPL.

-### Final Remarks

-Documenting your code is very important.
+Documenting our code is very important.
 You will realize this, once you try to understand other people's code, or when you come back to a non-trivial piece of source code you wrote yourself a couple of months a ago and since then haven't looked at.
-Idris provides you with the tools necessary to document and annotate your code, so take your time to do so.
+If it is not well documented, this can be an unpleasant experience.
+Idris provides us with the tools necessary to document and annotate our code, so should take our time and do so.
 It is time well spent.

 ## Packages

-Idris packages allow us to assemble several modules into a logical unit and make them available to other Idris projects by *installing* the package.
-In this section, we are going to learn about the structure of an Idris package and how to depend on other packages.
+Idris packages allow us to assemble several modules into a logical unit and make them available to other Idris projects by *installing* the packages.
+In this section, we are going to learn about the structure of an Idris package and how to depend on other packages in our projects.

 ### The `.ipkg` File

-At the heart of an Idris package lies the package's `.ipkg` file, which is usually but not necessarily stored at a project's root directory.
+At the heart of an Idris package lies its `.ipkg` file, which is usually but not necessarily stored at a project's root directory.
 For instance, for this Idris tutorial, there is file `tutorial.ipkg` at the tutorial's root directory.